The Twins Birth Story: Ayla and Kiana

 wasn't sure if I could tolerate having the doctor's hands inside me on

-.
+top of everything else.
 Because of those worries and the relatively

 long transition I caved and asked for the anesthesiologist.
 Payam and